Jill Biden meets Ukraine refugees, volunteers in Slovakia | Law-Order

 Jill Biden meets Ukraine refugees, volunteers in Slovakia

+Later on Sunday, Biden and Slovak Prime Minister Eduard Heger visited Vysne Nemecke, the main road crossing on Slovakia's 98 km (61 miles) border with Ukraine.
+She expressed gratitude to officials and non-government organizations and joined a brief prayer for refugees in an improvised chapel in one of many tents set up by aid groups.

-Biden, who spent the first two of her four-day tour in Romania, departs from the region on Monday.
-Most of the refugees who crossed into Slovakia have traveled onward to other countries, but over 74,000 have received temporary protected status in the country of 5.5 million.
+Biden will leave the region on Monday after a four-day tour.
+Most refugees who crossed into Slovakia have traveled onward to other countries, but over 74,000 have received temporary protected status in the country of 5.5 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)